Correcting the MYTH About Your Kids and Your Family History

+Learn about correcting the MYTH About Your Kids and Your Family History.
 It has been a loud and extended cry over the past 2-3 years that “Your Kids Don’t Want Your History!”.
 This prolonged warning, which verges on the edge of a doomsday style prediction, is, frankly, wrong.

 I, too, have heard the many stories of rejections of the beloved family items by the next generation from friends, colleagues, and of course my own clients.
 It’s something that cuts across all social levels and is shored up by nearly 20 articles over the last five years from revered sources such as the New York Times.
 The latest trends of younger generations sorting through material items to determine true worth for the space they occupy and embracing the joys of minimalism, also seems to support the issue.